Washburn Library

-Patron traffic quickly rose and broke all records: to meet demand, library staff requested other branches to share their materials.
-Phonograph albums and children's books were particularly popular.
-In the first year of service, Washburn circulated 273,000 books, higher than any other Minneapolis Public Library (MPL) branch at the time.
+Patron traffic at the Washburn Library quickly increased, breaking previous records.
+To accommodate the growing demand, library staff requested that materials be shared from other branches.
+Phonograph albums and children's books proved to be particularly popular.
+In its first year of operation, Washburn circulated 273,000 books, making it the most successful branch of the Minneapolis Public Library at that time.